Ireland pleads case for small countries as OECD moves towards global tax deal

-DUBLIN (Reuters) - A global deal overhauling how multinational companies are taxed is likely this year, an official overseeing the talks said on Wednesday, as low-tax Ireland called for any deal to work for small countries and allow for tax competition.
+DUBLIN (Reuters) -A global deal overhauling how multinational companies are taxed is likely this year, an official overseeing the talks said on Wednesday, as low-tax Ireland called for any agreement to work for small countries and allow for tax competition.

-The Organisation for Economic Cooperation and Development (OECD) has been coordinating talks among 140 countries for years and aims to reach a consensus by mid-2021, bolstered by a push from the new U.S. administration for a global corporate minimum tax rate.
+The Organisation for Economic Cooperation and Development (OECD) has been coordinating talks among 140 countries for years and aims to reach a consensus by mid-2021, bolstered by the new U.S. administration’s support for a global corporate minimum tax rate.

 “There is momentum, there is a new dynamic that is likely to bring us to a resolution,” OECD head of tax Pascal Saint-Amans told an online conference organised by the Irish government.